Raising and Breeding Rabbits

 Spinning Right from a Rabbit

-I, Sheran, raise rabbits for pleasure, meat and wool.
+I, Sheran, raise rabbits for pleasure, meat and wool and have been doing so in west central Wisconsin since 1978.

 -work to constantly improve the breeds I have